maticnetwork/matic.js/README.md

   options // transaction fields
 )

-await maticPOSClient.isApprovedAllERC721ForDeposit(
-  rootToken, // root `token` address userAddress, // address of the user whose details it to be checked
+// Checks whether all the tokens have been approved for deposit await maticPOSClient.isApprovedAllERC721ForDeposit( rootToken, // root `token` address userAddress, // address of the user whose details it to be checked